wdi-sg/gitbook-2018/02-js/js-ajax/readme.md

 ---

+## Naming of Resources and Categorization of Data

+- Each thing we request is a resource
+- URLs are a specficication for the location of a resource
+- We format the request for the resources in a particular syntax
+- We can request web pages through the browser
+- We can request JSON through javascript
+- (We can request either through either)
+- URLs are formatted similarly to file paths
+- There is a root path, ans then a set of resources
+- Each web dev chooses a way to format the order of a URL

+---

 ## HTTP
 - a **structured** protocol for sending and recieving HTML (or other data)
 - protocol, as in the military, a set of conventions for behavior given a set of circumstances